WillPresley/willpresley-dotcom/blog/_posts/2015-03-08-push-then-build-jekyll-site.md

 My current setup and situation (for this site actually) for using Jekyll is this:

-* My site's source is kept in a [BitBucket repository](https://bitbucket.org/willpresley/willpresley-dotcom){:target="_blank"} that I keep push and pull from on my main development machine, a **Windows 7 PC** at home.
-I have Cygwin installed and generally have a very solid Windows development workstation.
+* My site's source is kept in a [BitBucket repository](https://bitbucket.org/willpresley/willpresley-dotcom){:target="_blank"} that I push to and pull from on my main development machine, a **Windows 7 PC** at home.
+I have Cygwin installed and have a very solid Windows development workstation.
 * My server is hosted on a small VPS (shout-out to [MPServ/OrbitServers](https://clients.mpserv.net/cart.php?gid=25){:target="_blank"} for the amazing deal) running Debian 7 (Wheezy) and Nginx.
-* I came to find out that it is quite a bit simpler to build with Jekyll using Linux/Unix or OS X than it is with Windows, and I am perfectly comfortable in the *nix environment.
+* I came to find out that it is quite a bit easier to build with Jekyll using Linux/Unix or OS X than it is with Windows, and I am perfectly comfortable in the *nix environment.
 * My Jekyll assets are stored on the server at *user home*/jekyll, and at build time the generated site is put straight into my Nginx public site root (using the \-\-destination flag).
 * I got tired of using SFTP to move the files over that I had modified, then running the build command from a terminal, then checking for results.
+* I had a **HUGE** amount of trouble getting Jekyll's built-in `--watch` flag to work.
+It would properly watch the files for about 10 minutes, then I would upload changes through SFTP without seeing a result.

 ## How I Streamlined My Workflow {#streamline}

 My solution to speeding my build and deploy process, in a general sense, was to:

 1. Start by using Cygwin (and its built-in cygdrive symbolic links, allowing full access to the file system from the command line) to switch into my local git repository on my Windows machine.
 2. Then run the `rsync` command (along with flags for transfer efficiency and excludes for local/unnecessary files for the build) from within the git repository.
 3. Lastly use some remote SSH commands to switch into my remote Jekyll directory and run the build command (including the `--destination` flag).

 So finally, here is the script, my attempt at solving this issue for myself.
+Instead of having to use SFTP or the \-\-watch flag, I rolled my file updates, build commands, etc into one simple to use script.

 ### My Jekyll Build-Site Bash Script {#the-script}